hmcts/ops-runbooks/MailRelay/README.md

      - "my-service-user-account"
      - "mailrelay-prod-user"
 ```
-3. Create a new P/R and merge into the master branch once authorised
+3. Create a new pull request and merge into the master branch once approved
 4. Test access and connectivity as described in the section below [Testing Mailrelay](#testing-mailrelay)